Radio Emission from Broad Absorption Line Quasars: Results

 \section{Results}

-The emission at 5.5\,GHz is mostly compact in all nine detected objects, with $F_{\rm peak}/F_{\rm total} \gtrsim 0.7$.
-The emission at 9.0\,GHz is less compact than that at 5.5\,GHz, with $F_{\rm peak}/F_{\rm total} \gtrsim 0.5$, likely due to the higher resolution which partly resolves the extended emission.
+The radio emission in all the nine detected objects is mostly compact and is constrained within a scale of $<$ 1--4\,kpc, with $F_{\rm peak}/F_{\rm total} \gtrsim 0.7$ at 5.5\,GHz and $F_{\rm peak}/F_{\rm total} \gtrsim 0.5$ at 9.0\,GHz.
+The higher $F_{\rm peak}/F_{\rm total}$ at 5.5\,GHz than at 9.0\,GHz is likely due to the lower resolution at 5.5\,GHz than at 9.0\,GHz.
 The fact that the detected radio emission is generally compact can also be seen from a flux comparison between the full-array and the tapered maps, which show comparable fluxes with different $uv$ coverages.
-With the VLA resolution of 0.02\arcsec--0.33\arcsec and the $z$ = 0.4--2.1 in the detected objects, the corresponding spatial scales are $\sim$ 1--3\,kpc.
-This indicates that the extended emission, if it exists, is constrained within a scale of $\sim$ 1--3\,kpc.
-Alternatively, the extended emission may be below our detection limit, given the low S/N ratio ($\sim 3\sigma$) in some of the detections.